DuyguA/DuyguA.github.io/_posts/2018-3-28-chatbot-nlu-series-datetimeparser.md

 We will recognize  and parse formal language of date-stime strings with Context Free Grammars.
 I like to use [Lark](https://github.com/erezsh/lark) for mainly efficiency reasons, availability of several parsing algorithms and full Unicode support.
 Another very important issue is Lark can handle ambiguity, as we'll see very soon date-time grammars can get quite ambiguous.
 PyParsing is also great, but Lark is much lighter and faster.
 We'll visit performance issues later; first we focus on forming the grammars.
 We'll parse German date-time expression for an example.
 As you will see from the design
 * Non-numeric nonterminals are language dependent i.e. date-time words morgen/morning, gestern/yesterday...
 * Ways of writing date time expressions are different in these two languages.
-In my observation USA English contains more patterns with timezone info i.e. PST, PDT, GMT etc. My feeling is that, timezones add more ambiguity to USA English data-time grammars.
+In my observation USA English contains more patterns with timezone info i.e. PST, PDT, GMT etc. My feeling is that, timezones add more ambiguity to USA English date-time grammars.
 Before beginning it's useful to have basic information on CFGs and attribute grammars.
-[The Dragon book](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools) is an excellent reference and
+[The Dragon book](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools) is an excellent reference and should be on the shelf of every compiler designer.
 Enough speaking, let's see the CFGs on action:

 ## Designing the Grammar